We can't get enough of this easy potato soup recipe. Filled with good-for-you ingredients, it's ultra creamy and

 - Smoked paprika – There’s no need to make potato soup with bacon (or bacon grease), when you have smoked paprika on hand!
 It makes this soup rich, bold, and smoky.

 I like my soup with some texture, so I only puree half of it here.
 To do this, I transfer half the soup to my upright blender, puree it, and then stir it back into the pot, but an immersion blender would also work well for this step.

 After I puree half the soup, I use a potato masher to gently smash the remaining diced potatoes and white beans.
 The soup will still be slightly chunky, but the chunks will almost melt into the hot, creamy base, yielding a delicious velvety texture.

 Potato Soup Serving Suggestions

 To make this soup extra comforting and delicious, load it up with classic baked potato fixings!
-I like to sprinkle mine with grated sharp cheddar cheese, chopped chives, crispy coconut bacon, and a scoop of tangy Greek yogurt or cashew sour cream instead of the traditional sour cream.
+I like to sprinkle mine with grated sharp cheddar cheese, chopped chives, crispy coconut bacon, and a scoop of Greek yogurt or cashew sour cream.
+Of course, traditional sour cream would be great here too.